janosgyerik/sonarlint-git-hooks/README.md

 Installing
 ----------

-To install a hook script, simply copy it to the `.git/hooks` directory of the project where you want to activate it.
-Make sure it has the executable bit set.

-Alternatively,
-for easier upgrades,
+To install the hook scripts, you can use the `install.sh` script:

+    cd your/git/project
+    /path/to/sonarlint-git-hooks/install.sh

+The script will create symbolic links to the hook scripts in the `hooks/` directory.
+It will not overwrite existing files.
+To disable a hook script, you can either rename it or delete it.

-you can symlink to the hook script:
+If symbolic links don't work well in your system, you can copy the hook scripts manually.

-    ln -s absolute/path/to/hook/script path/to/your/repo/.git/hooks

 Hooks
 -----